Nobody knows what you’re going through

 “Voices of Experience” is a 10-part video series for people with new spinal cord injuries that features people who have been living with paralysis for years.

-People living with spinal cord injuries answer 10 real-life questions
+People living with paralysis answer 10 real-life questions

 ABOUT THE SERIES